Low Cost Business Setup in Dubai, UAE by AB Capital Services

 Start a Business in Sharjah Freezone for Just AED 5,750 with AB Capital Services*

 Looking for the most affordable and hassle-free way to start your business in the UAE?
 There’s no better deal than the Sharjah Freezone business setup package for just AED 5,750* — now available through AB Capital Services.
-This all-in-one setup package offers full foreign ownership, zero visa fee, tax benefits, and a streamlined setup process & making it one of the cheapest and most efficient business setups in the UAE.
+This all-in-one business formation package offers full foreign ownership, zero visa fee, tax benefits, and a streamlined registration process & making it one of the cheapest and most efficient business setups in the UAE.
 If you’re a freelancer, entrepreneur, consultant, or small business owner ready to go legal in the UAE, then Sharjah Freezone is your ideal starting point.
 Why Choose Sharjah Freezone?
-Sharjah is quickly rising as one of the UAE’s most business-friendly emirates & offering cost-effective company setup with direct access to regional and global markets.
+Sharjah is quickly rising as one of the UAE’s most business-friendly emirates & offering cost-effective company formation with direct access to regional and global markets.
 The Sharjah Freezone is especially popular among: Digital entrepreneurs and freelancers Consultants and service providers E-commerce sellers and import/export businesses Startups seeking tax-free profits and easy setup With its pro-business regulations and support infrastructure, Sharjah Freezone gives the UAE credibility without the high Dubai or Abu Dhabi costs.
 What’s Included in the AED 5,750* Package?
 Here’s what you get when you start your business in Sharjah Freezone through AB Capital Services: AED 5,750* Business Setup Package Includes: ✅ Business Advisory (to choose the right activity and structure) ✅ Zero Visa Fee (ideal for freelancers or non-resident business owners) ✅ 100% Foreign Ownership (no local sponsor required) ✅ Business License ✅ MOA & AOA Drafting (Memorandum and Articles of Association) ✅ Free Tax/VAT Session (get your numbers right from day one) ✅ 0% Withholding Tax ✅ Full Profit Repatriation ✅ Flexi Desk Access (if you need a workspace) ✅ Dedicated Account Manager This isn’t just low cost — it’s high value. *Note: AED 5,750 is the base package for zero visa.
 For visa allocations, additional costs apply.
 Ask our team for a custom quote by booking a free consultation.
 Who Is This Ideal For?
 The Sharjah Freezone AED 5,750 setup is perfect for: Solopreneurs and consultants working from home or remotely International founders launching their UAE presence E-commerce sellers using global marketplaces Startup founders on a budget Professionals offering coaching, training, or advisory services If you’re just starting and don’t need a visa right away, or you’re using your license for digital or international services then this package is unbeatable.
 Benefits of Starting a Business in Sharjah Freezone Wondering why Sharjah Freezone is trending in 2024–2025 for budget-conscious entrepreneurs?
 Here are some key advantages: 💼 Low Setup & Renewal Cost 🌎 No Import/Export Duties Within Freezone 🏦 Easy Bank Account Opening Support 💯 No Local Sponsor or Emirati Shareholder Needed 📄 Quick License Issuance (Usually within 2–5 days) 🧾 Compliance Assistance for VAT, Tax, ESR, and more 🛫 Great for Remote Businesses & International Founders How AB Capital Services Makes It Seamless Starting a business in the UAE can be complex — unless you have the right partner.
 At AB Capital Business Setup Services, we simplify the entire process.
 We don’t just register your company — we set it up for long-term success.
-With AB Capital, You Get: Fast-track company setup Clear documentation guidance Free tax & compliance advisory Assistance with corporate bank account opening in 3 working days Full post-incorporation support Optional add-ons: UAE residency visa, office solutions, VAT setup, more Start Now: Low Cost, High Value For just AED 5,750, you get everything needed to launch your UAE business — legally and professionally.
+With AB Capital, You Get: Fast-track company registration Clear documentation guidance Free tax & compliance advisory Assistance with corporate bank account opening in 3 working days Full post-incorporation support Optional add-ons: UAE residency visa, office solutions, VAT registration, more Start Now: Low Cost, High Value For just AED 5,750, you get everything needed to launch your UAE business — legally and professionally.
 This is your chance to go legit, access global markets, open a UAE bank account, and operate under one of the region’s most trusted regulatory zones — without draining your startup budget.
 Ready to register? 📞 Contact AB Capital Services today and get started in just 2–5 business days.
 FAQs – Sharjah Freezone AED 5,750 Business Setup 1.
 What’s included in the AED 5,750 Sharjah Freezone package?
 The package includes your trade license, MOA & AOA drafting, business advisory, 100% foreign ownership, and more — excluding visa costs.
 2. Can I open a UAE bank account with this license?
 Yes.
 AB Capital Services offers bank account setup support, and this license is fully eligible for corporate banking.
 3. Do I need to live in the UAE to open a company here?
 No, you can register remotely.
 Visas are optional, so international entrepreneurs can launch from anywhere.
 4. What business activities are allowed in this package?
 A wide range of consulting, services, e-commerce, and general trading (non-regulated) activities are permitted.
 We help you choose the right one.
 5. Is this a one-time fee?
 AED 5,750 is the annual license cost.
 Renewal applies yearly at the same or similar rate.
 Visa and add-ons are separate.

 Start a Business in Sharjah Freezone for Just AED 5,750 with AB Capital Services* Read More »